 How does United Way address the needs of the community?

 Because we’re local.
-United Way supports the best programs that improve health, education and income right here in North Texas.
-And, because we treat 360 degrees of need.
-Unlike single-issue charities, we tackle complex social problems and their underlying causes by supporting 200+ local programs with records of success.
+United Way supports the best programs that improve education, income and health right here in North Texas.
+And, because we treat 360 degrees of need, we tackle complex social problems and their underlying causes by supporting local programs with records of success.
 Our community goals include:

 - Improving community health by empowering everyone to live healthy, responsible lives

 How does United Way of Metropolitan Dallas measure progress towards its community goals?

 Researchers from The Institute for Urban Policy Research at The University of Texas at Dallas analyze publicly available data and narrow it to the region served by United Way of Metropolitan Dallas: Dallas, Collin, Rockwall and southern Denton Counties.
 They also provide projections for the year 2020, based on the data and trends.

 How do I know that service providers supported by United Way will use the funds responsibly?

 Volunteers make investment decisions based on an organization’s fiscal responsibility, sound management, and the measurable results of specific programs.
 Oversight of continued adherence to sound fiscal policies and of program outcomes is part of the Community Impact Grant Panel process.
 View Community Investments >

 Who makes the funding decisions?

 A highly skilled and experienced committee of community volunteers selects our grantees.
 All of the service providers we’ve worked with are amazing organizations and address important needs in the community.
 But the application process is incredibly competitive and we only have so much money to work with.
 View Community Investments >